Brands think creators reject deals because of price.

 The problem?
 Legitimate brands with reasonable offers are caught in the same net.

-Your carefully crafted pitch, your fair rate, your product that actually fits their channel — it's sitting in the same inbox as someone offering €50 for a 60-second integration.
-And it's getting the same treatment: delete, archive, ignore.
+Your carefully crafted pitch, your fair rate, your product that fits their channel, all sitting in the same inbox as someone offering €50 for a 60-second integration.
+Getting the same treatment: delete, archive, ignore.

 The ecosystem is working against you

-Here's what brand managers don't realize: the low-quality players in this industry are actively damaging your ability to be heard.
-Every scam email, every insulting offer, every irrelevant pitch — they're all training creators to distrust you before you even make contact.
+The low-quality players in this industry are actively damaging your ability to be heard.
+Every scam email, every insulting offer, every irrelevant pitch trains creators to distrust unknown brands before the first conversation.

-The bigger creators are already there.
-Many won't respond to direct outreach from unknown brands at all anymore.
-They've been burned too many times, or simply don't have the bandwidth to sort signal from noise.
+Larger creators have mostly stopped responding to direct outreach from unknown brands.
+They've been burned too many times, or don't have the bandwidth to sort through the volume.

 Instead, they work with a small circle: agencies they already trust, sponsors who came through referrals from other creators, brands they've worked with before.